Guide · Convert

 Why convert .msg to PDF?

 A .msg file only opens cleanly in Outlook, which makes it awkward to share with anyone who doesn't use it.
-A PDF opens everywhere — on any phone, Mac or PC — and is the standard format for archiving, forwarding to a lawyer, or attaching to a case file.
-MSGView keeps the subject, sender, recipients, date and full body in the PDF.
+A PDF opens everywhere — on any phone, Mac or PC — and is the standard format for archiving an email, forwarding it to a lawyer, or attaching it to a case file or expense report.
+Because a PDF is a fixed snapshot, it's also what you want when the message has to stay exactly as it was received: nobody can accidentally edit the text or reflow the layout.

 Private by design